The Dark Crystal | Labyrinth | The Storyteller

 - Anthony Minghella

-Minghella then spent two years writing the scripts based on obscure fairy tales around Europe while heavily researching fairy tales, such as those by the Brothers Grimm, and the work of fairy tale scholars, particularly Stith Thompson.
+Minghella then spent two years heavily researching fairy tales, particularly obscure fairy tales from all around Europe and not just those by the Brothers Grimm, and the work of fairy tale scholars, particularly Stith Thompson, before writing the scripts.
 Even though Jim Henson had specialised in spectacular visual creations, creating a feast of believable puppet characters, he was determined that this television series would encourage the audience to listen to the stories more than watch them, an approach Minghella described as persuading people to listen when so often with television they are only asked to look.

 In the foreword to his novelisation of the series, Anthony Minghella clarified,